AlexanderHerlan/syncpy/README.md

 Authentication
 --------------

-You have 3 options for authentication with the remote host.
+You have 3 options for authentication with the remote **host**.
 Please choose only one of the following:

 **1) First Option** - (Highly recommended) If you are already running an [SSH-agent](http://en.wikipedia.org/wiki/Ssh-agent) (like [Putty's Pageant.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) with your OpenSSH key properly loaded, you can leave both the **private_key** and **password** settings in your sync.config file empty.
 Authentication should happen automatically as long as the **username** setting provided is correct.